-Skip Antifagasto which is a bit ordinary! about 11 years agoAnswered by whoissteveanyway via Travellr.com
+Skip Antifagasto which is a bit ordinary! over 11 years agoAnswered by whoissteveanyway via Travellr.com

 You can come around 16th of July and participate in the celebration of La Virgen de la Tirana, one of the most original religious festivities, with devote dancers and ceremonial costumes,

 Also you can visit the saltpeter towns of Humberstone and Santa Laura, both Unesco's world heritage places. over 9 years ago